Tuesday, December 24, 2019

 that leads back to those days of yore

-to find the joy to light our way once more.
+to capture joy and to light our way

 © Ginny Brannan 2019